Diverticular Disease and Diverticulitis

-Bleeding from the rectum happens in around 15 per cent of cases of diverticular disease or diverticulitis.
+Bleeding from the rectum can also happen in cases of diverticular disease or diverticulitis.
 Most people affected do not experience pain, and the bleeding usually stops quickly by itself.
 In a few cases, however, bleeding can be severe, and hospital treatment - including a blood transfusion - is often necessary.

 If you think you may have the symptoms of diverticular disease or diverticulitis, see your GP as soon as you can, as it’s important to rule out other conditions that have similar symptoms, including bowel cancer, irritable bowel syndrome (IBS) and pancreatitis.

 Diverticular disease and diverticulitis: are you at risk?